austinhuang0131/joinmatrix/guide/features.md

 ### Integrations

-Integrations in Matrix includes widgets and bots.
+Integrations in Matrix include widgets and bots.

 Widgets display an interactive HTML page on top of chat messages.
 This only works on Element and SchildiChat on PC.
 You can use the `/addwidget` command, or the "Add widgets, bridges & bots" link in the room info sidebar.
 Note that individual members must opt into displaying the widget, and can choose to dismiss ("unpin") the widget for themselves at any time.
 Furthermore, anyone with power level above the required level for "Modify Widgets" will be able to dismiss ("unpin") the widget for everyone in the room.